Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects

 \subsection{Estimating Excess Deaths Due to an Emergency}

-We now present an example of a rather simple before and after comparison to estimate excess deaths.
-Let $X \sim Poisson(\theta)$ represent the total deaths occurring in $n_1$ days before the emergency and $Y \sim Poisson (\theta +\beta)$ are the deaths in $n_2$ days after the emergency starts. $X$ and $Y$ are independent. $\beta$ measures excess deaths, a proxy of the impact of the emergency on mortality.
-A reasonable point estimator of excess deaths would be \citep{riveraandrolke18,rivera2019modeling}
+Our second application is based on the before-and-after comparison to estimate excess deaths due to an emergency.
+Daily deaths are assumed to be independent and modeled according to a Poisson distribution with expected value $\lambda$.
+Then $X \sim \mbox{Poisson}(n_1\lambda)$ represents the total deaths occurring in $n_1$ days before the emergency, and $Y \sim \mbox{Poisson} (n_2\lambda +\beta)$ represents the deaths in $n_2$ days after the emergency starts. $X$ and $Y$ are independent. $\beta$ measures excess deaths, a proxy of the impact of the emergency on mortality.
+If $X$ and $Y$ were available, a reasonable point estimator of excess deaths would be \citep{riveraandrolke18,rivera2019modeling}

 where $\bar{X} = \frac{X}{n_1}$ and $\bar{Y} = \frac{Y}{n_2}$.
 For this estimator,

 and